-- On the Administration menu, click Messaging > Server Settings > Server Role / AxC Address. - 2.
+- 1. On the Administration menu, click Messaging > Server Settings > Server Role / AxC Address. - 2.
 In the Server Roles section, from the Roles for this server drop-down list, select the role of the server. - 3.
-In the AxC IP address field, enter the IP address of the server.
+In the AxC IP address field, enter the IPv4 or IPv6 address of the storage server.
+You can specify the IPv6 address in this field, if IPv6 is enabled on the local server.